When was the last time you attempted to declutter your website?

 For example, a culinary company could group all its recipes together and have another category for product reviews.

-Creating separate spaces for blogs makes it easier to organize your content.
+Creating separate spaces for blogs makes it easier to organise your content.
 It also allows you to see which categories bring in the most traffic.

 Step 5: Stick to the Plan